asizikov/asizikov.github.io/content/blog/2015-06-27-resharper-custom-live-templates.md

 ![Result](/images/resharper-custom-live-templates/overview.png)

-I've declared the shortcat 'am' for the template.
+I've declared the shortcut 'am' for the template.

 ## In action

-Let's type 'am' in the code and here we go: our brand new template is activated.
+Let's type 'am' in the code, and here we go: our brand new template is activated.

 ![Template in action](/images/resharper-custom-live-templates/in-action.PNG)